-- identifies the full range of human rights that could potentially be negatively impacted by its activities or through its business relationships: - Involving all relevant functions and units across the business; - informed by the perspectives of those who may be negatively impacted; - identifies for priority attention those potential negative impacts that would be most severe, as defined in the UN Guiding Principles, namely: - how grave the impact would be; - how widespread the impact would be; - how hard it would be to put right the resulting harm; - where necessary, further prioritizes impacts based on their relative likelihood, retaining due attention to high-severity, low-likelihood impacts; - engages with internal and external stakeholders to explain its conclusions and check whether any considerations have been missed.
+- identifies the full range of human rights that could potentially be negatively impacted by its activities or through its business relationships: - involving all relevant functions and units across the business; - informed by the perspectives of those who may be negatively impacted; - prioritizes potential negative impacts for attention: - primarily based on their potential severity, as defined in the UN Guiding Principles, namely: - how grave the impact would be; - how widespread the impact would be; - how hard it would be to put right the resulting harm; - secondarily based on their likelihood, retaining due attention to high-severity, low-likelihood impacts; - engages with internal and external stakeholders to explain its conclusions and check whether any considerations have been missed.

-If the number of salient issues initially identified is too large for the company to report on concisely, it may use the defining elements of 'severity' set out above to reduce the number further, for example, by focusing on those impacts that are most widespread.
+If the number of salient issues initially identified is too large for the company to report on concisely, it may use the defining elements of 'severity' set out above to reduce the number further, for example, by focusing on those impacts that are most widespread in the company's operations or value chain.